cpressey/LCF-style-ND/README.md

         s8 = inner1(suppose(«p → q»))
         return shows(s8, «(p → q) → ((q → r) → (p → r))»)

-Yeah, that looks a bit less Fitch-like... but you can probably imagine an alternate syntax for that, that is more properly Fitch-like.
-It would be merely syntactic sugar, so I won't dwell on it.
+You can, however, probably imagine an alternate syntax for this that is more properly Fitch-like.
+It would be simply an exercise in syntactic sugar, so I won't dwell on it.

 Now, to go back to the inference rules.
 We haven't given a full set, but I think we've given enough to get the idea